flyinprogrammer/learn-mtls-the-hard-way/docs/certificates.md

 There's only 1 thing, an X.509 v3 Certificate, and it's specification is discussed in [RFC 5280](https://tools.ietf.org/html/rfc5280).

-## Certificate Basic Fields
+## Basic Fields

-Here are a few basic fields that will allow you to understand what makes an X.509 v3 Certificate.
+Here are a few basic fields that will allow you to understand what makes an X.509 v3 Certificate:

 ### [Version Number](https://tools.ietf.org/html/rfc5280#section-4.1.2.1)